You are here

 Dr. Riley is incredibly excited about the opportunity to build up an already strong Department.
 “Weill Cornell Medicine has a world-class OBGYN Department and medical school.
 There is a commitment to women’s health—both financially and spiritually, at all ages and all stages,” she said.

 She is passionate about the opportunity to mentor faculty, promote those that are already here, and bring in new residents and fellows.
 “It’s a thrill to recruit new faculty with academic pursuits, both research and education.
 I’ve spent a lot of my career mentoring OBGYNs.
 I want to share my knowledge and passion with the next generation.”

 Being new to Weill Cornell Medicine, Dr. Riley appreciates the benefits of the department being a part of the larger Weill Cornell system.
 She explained, “The various departments within Weill Cornell Medicine are well connected; and researchers and clinicians are so generous with their time.”
-Dr. Riley, continued, “It’s a thrilling opportunity for me to collaborate with Dr. Rainu Kaushal of The Department of Healthcare Policy & Research, studying health outcomes.
+Dr. Riley, continued, “It’s a thrilling opportunity for me to collaborate with Dr. Rainu Kaushal of The Department of Population Health Sciences, studying health outcomes.
 This collaboration is unique to Weill Cornell.”

 Improving women’s health

 Along with growing the faculty, Dr. Riley would like to better understand how racial and ethnic disparities impact our women patients through continued clinical research.
 She is keen to participate in existing clinical trials through networks such as the Maternal-Fetal Medicine and Pelvic Floor Disorders networks.
 “Weill Cornell Medicine could be a great asset to this work and add to new knowledge,” said Dr. Riley.